Statute of Frauds Amendment Act 1828: Section 5

 This section provided that no action shall be maintained upon any promise made after full age to pay any debt contracted during infancy, or upon any ratification after full age of any contract made during infancy, unless made by writing signed by the party to be charged.

-This section was repealed by the Statute Law Revision Act 1875, because it was virtually repealed or superseded by section 2 of the Infants Relief Act 1874 (37 & 38 Vict c 62).
+This section was repealed by the Statute Law Revision Act 1875, because it was virtually repealed or superseded by section 2 of the Infants Relief Act 1874 (37 & 38 Vict. c.
+62).

 Section 6

-This section was enacted to prevent section 4 of the Statute of Frauds being circumvented bringing an action for the tort of deceit (the tort in Freeman v Palsey), by requiring the representation of credit be in writing signed by the party charged.
+This section was enacted to prevent section 4 of the Statute of Frauds being circumvented by bringing an action for the tort of deceit (the tort in Freeman v Palsey), by requiring the representation of credit be in writing signed by the party charged.

 In the 2007 Court of Appeal case of Contex Drouzhba Ltd v Wiseman, the question was considered of whether the signature of a company director, fraudulently placed on a document on behalf of the company, was also the personal signature of the director, so as to be "the signature by the party to be charged" in accordance with the wording of this section, signed by the party to be charged therewith.
 Mr Wiseman, the defendant, argued that his signing the document constituted "writing" on behalf of the company but in regard to his personal liability it was "conduct", insufficient to be treated as "writing, signed by the party to be charged".
 The judges dismissed Mr Wiseman's appeal, finding that "Mr Wiseman made a fraudulent representation in writing as to the credit or ability" of the company.

+In another Court of Appeal case, Roder UK Ltd v West (2011), it was held that an oral representation explaining (incorrectly) how an existing debt would be repaid did not reflect "an intent or purpose ... [to] obtain credit, money or goods", since credit had already been granted and the goods involved had already been supplied.
+The honesty of the representation on how the debt could be cleared therefore fell outside the scope of section 6.